skypjack/entt/docs/md/signal.md

 value of the data member is at least convertible to the return type.

 Free functions having type equivalent to `void(T &, args...)` are accepted as well.
-The first argument `T &` is considered a payload and the function will receive it back every time it's invoked.
+The first argument `T &` is considered a payload, and the function will receive it back every time it's invoked.
 In other terms, this works just fine with the above definition: